-Conveniently located approximately 30 miles south of Laramie, WY and 75 miles from Fort Collins, CO, the Spring Creek Ranch is situated on the Laramie Plains in south central Wyoming.
+Conveniently located approximately 30 miles south of Laramie, Wyoming and 75 miles from Fort Collins, Colorado, the Spring Creek Ranch is situated on the Laramie Plains in south central Wyoming.
 Comprised of 3,030 deeded acres and 160 acres of BLM, the ranch controls 3,190+/- acres of productive Wyoming prairie.
-Water is abundant on the ranch with potential to irrigate approximately 500 acres, and the numerous springs, creeks and reservoirs provide a year round water source for livestock and wildlife.
-Numerous game species frequent the ranch including elk, mule deer, pronghorn, and waterfowl.
+Water is abundant on the ranch with potential to irrigate approximately 500 acres, and the numerous springs, creeks and reservoirs provide a year round water source for livestock and Wyoming wildlife.
+Numerous Wyoming game species frequent the ranch including elk, mule deer, pronghorn, and waterfowl.

 Average annual precipitation: 10 inches